johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/README.md

 Each Distribution switch connects to both Core switches.

-The Distribution switches also have a direct connection between them to provide additional redundancy and routing continuity.
+A direct Layer 3 link between the Distribution switches provides an additional routing path and improves resiliency.

+The Distribution switches provide the default gateways for the user VLANs.

 ### Access Layer